Start An Empire

 Monday–Friday, 3–6pm and some school holidays and breaks.

 Registration & Contact Information

-Enrollment for the 80 students summer camp slots will be done by lottery.
-Applications will not be selected based on a lottery and not on a first come, first served basis.
+Enrollment for the 80 students slots will be done by lottery.
+You must submit a complete application by Friday, September 8, 2017 to be entered into the lottery.
+Link to the application is below.
 Sibling preference will be given to the sibling(s) of a selected applicant.
-Applications will be available August 2016.

 For more information, please contact Kwame Brandt-Pierce at email@example.com.